Overview of Routing Algorithms

 In today’s world, the optimization of anything to the fullest is essential.
 We see that if we are optimizing full strength, we are improving, which defines how efficient we are to implement these things.
 When it comes to networking, we have a different type of network.
 We have different types of hardware in the network like a router, gateway, switches, firewalls, bridges, etc.

 As you know, hardware doesn’t have logic; we need to add some code to work.
 For communicating with these different networking devices over the network, routers maintain routing tables.
 This is nothing but some memory allocated with these devices to store data regarding the best path from source to destination.

 Before actually starting with the routing algorithm, let’s try to understand what is the router.
 The router is a device used to connect with the internet.
 It is a device that is used to transfer data packets over the computer network.
 The router generally does two things one is data packet forwarding, and the next is routing.

 - In the computer world, any process is described step by step.
 With limited steps is known as an algorithm.

 - IP-Addressing: IP address is the address in the virtual world.
-Every address on the network has unique identification no. every data packet holds this unique address to transmit data to the correct destination.
+Every address on the network has unique identification no. Every data packet holds this unique address to transmit data to the correct destination.
 Every device has a unique IP address.

-What is Routing Algorithms?
+What are Routing Algorithms?

 This algorithm specifies how to transfer data packets over the computer network from source to destination.
 Here router maintains the routing table.